 08) The Hobbit: An Unexpected Journey - The movie that has the best chance of climbing this list (were I to update it) over the next couple years, since, fair or not, I feel unable to decide for sure what I think of it until the second and third installments come out.
 I know I didn't love it as much as LOTR, but that's mostly due to the story not carrying the same weight.
 I was happy all the same to be returned to Middle Earth, and to know we're not finished there yet.

-05) The Master - I greatly enjoyed seeing this and wish I'd gone again, because I know I would have gotten a lot out of another viewing, as I did on my second and third trips to "There Will Be Blood."
-I don't think this film is quite on the same level as that one.
-Then again, I'm not sure any movie in recent years lives up to "There Will Be Blood."
-Paul Thomas Anderson is a master of his craft.
-I hope it's not another five years before we hear from him again.
+05) The Master - I wish I'd seen it twice, because I know I would have gotten a lot out of another viewing, as I did on my second trip to "There Will Be Blood."
+This is quite on the same level as that one, but I'm not sure any movie in recent years lives up to "There Will Be Blood."
+Paul Thomas Anderson is a master of his craft, and I hope it's not another five years before we hear from him again.
 I'm thinking he should find a nice, light buddy comedy.
-He should still cast Daniel Day-Lewis and Philip Seymour Hoffman though, perhaps the two of them are wacky Middle School guidance counselors, one at a cushy suburban private school, the other at a rough and tumble inner city school, and it turns out they have to trade jobs!
+He should still cast Daniel Day-Lewis and Philip Seymour Hoffman though, perhaps as wacky Middle School guidance counselors, one at a cushy suburban private school, the other at a rough and tumble inner city school, and then they have to trade jobs!

 04) Argo - One of a handful of films this year that showed how much mileage you can get out of putting a strong cast together.
 I enjoy when movies can recreate the not so distant past without it seeming tongue-in-cheek, ironic, or kitsch.
 "Argo" did that well.

 02) Zero Dark Thirty - One of the tough things about putting this list together every year is trying to assess movies I've seen so recently.
 In this case, it's been just five days.
-It's possible that in another few weeks, with more time to reflect, I'll have softened in my admiration, but it's also possible I won't.
+It's possible that in another few weeks, with more time to reflect, I'll have softened in my admiration, I don't know.
 As has been written many times already, it's an impressive feat to take a story everyone knows the "ending" to and keep it tense and engaging all the same.
-Jessica Chastain, as the only character given much screen time, has to carry a ton of weight, and she carries it well.
-She'd likely get my vote for Best Actress (but maybe Quvenzhane would).
-I think the hubbub surrounding the torture scenes and the possible messages they may or may not send has been far overblown.
-They aren't what the movie is about, I don't think they were glamorized, and to leave them out of this story would have been dishonest.
+Jessica Chastain is fabulous in it.

 01) Moonrise Kingdom - I am nothing if not a sucker for the filmography of Wes Anderson.
-I love the rhythms of his dialogue and his attention to minute details on the screen (perhaps my sister's work as a set decorator has given me a keen eye for props, decorations, color palettes, etc.).
+I love the rhythms of his dialogue and his attention to minute details on the screen.
 I suppose it's because I'm almost unendingly nostalgic, even for times I didn't live through and experiences I didn't have.
-I'm also drawn to melancholy (who else still listens to Nirvana's Unplugged album with great regularity?), apparently mistaking my middle-class childhood (which I'm so nostalgic for) for something to brood about.
+I'm also drawn to melancholy, apparently mistaking my middle-class childhood for something to brood about.
 Those are conflicting emotions, I know.
 I wish I didn't enjoy Anderson's films so much, because it seems a bit of a cliche, but I am what I am and I like what I like.
-The Bishop family's house tops the Tenenbaum's on my list of favorite movie homes, the entire world of the Khaki Scouts delighted me, and Bill Murray is right, chopping a tree down is good for what ails you.
+The entire world of the Khaki Scouts delighted me, and Bill Murray is right, chopping a tree down is good for what ails you.